Tax Benefits for Employment of Returnees and Foreigners

 In this text, we will point out the discrepancy between these new regulations and regulations about employing foreigners, as well as issues in practice.

-These exempts for the employment of the newly settled taxpayer shall be enforced for the first 5 years of their employment and irrespective of changing the employer.
+These exemptions for the employment of the newly settled taxpayer shall be enforced for the first 5 years of their employment and regardless of changing the employer.
 That is, in the event of changing the employer, the employee “carries this tax benefit with themselves”.

 Who Has the Right to Tax Benefits?